College Baseball Pitcher

 At what point in your life did you realize you weren't going to make it to the big leagues?

-Asked by THEMASK almost 12 years ago
+Asked by THEMASK over 12 years ago

 Tough question.
 No one ever admits to themselves they can't make it.
 If you do that, you lose your edge.
 And at high levels of college baseball, trust me, the competition is fierce.
 I tore my labrum and rotator cuff in literally the last game I pitched (State American Legion Semifinals) in the Summer before I started my college career.
 I was a huge recruiting disappointment and couldn't break a sheet of toilet paper with my fastball after that.
 I still never gave up hope that I would come back and get my fastball back, although by that time I wasn't thinking about playing in the majors.
 I just wanted to feel normal.
 Still, I always dreamed that I would magically gain a fastball and be able to play at the next level.
 I'd say as a population, athletes have a tough time letting it go.